Hector-Ivan/getCleanAssign/README.md

 getCleanAssign
 ==============

-This repo is for the final project for JHOPS's 'Getting and Cleaning Data' and includes; run_analysis.R, codebook.md and README.md
+This repo is for the final project for Johns Hopkins's 'Getting and Cleaning Data' and includes; run_analysis.R, codebook.md and README.md

 <p>The original data comes from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip with all the necessary files inside a zip file.
 This data was part of a study conducted at UCI about 'Human Activity Recognition Using Smartphones' and the info. can be accessed here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 What follows below is a detailed description of my script which has as its end goal, the production of a 'tidy' data set with means for each combination of variable, subject and activity.
 For this script, it is assumed that the zip file has been unzipped and the relevant files are in your working directory.</p>